Josephine Apieu Jenaro Aken

 Josephine Apieu Jenaro Aken (1 May 1955 – 2 May 2008), a member of the Luo group from the Bahr el Ghazal area, was born in Wau, Western Bahr el Ghazal, South Sudan.
 She was a member of the Sudan People's Liberation Movement.

 Early life and education

-Aken was born in Alur, Kuarjena and studied telecommunications at Juba Training Centre in Khartoum.
+Josephine Aken was born in Wau, South Sudan and studied telecommunications at Juba Training Centre in Khartoum.
 She later went to the UK to study business at the Open University.

 Career

-Aken started her career as a postal office worker.
+Josephine Aken started her career as a postal office worker.
 From 1973 to 1976, she worked at the Department of Education in South Sudan.
 In 1976, she shifted her career to coordination and worked in Khartoum until 1987.
 In 1987, Aken moved to the United Kingdom.
 She co-created the SWA in February 1991 and was the organization's chair from 1994 to 2000.
 After resigning from her seat as chair, she became the SWA's coordinator.